SJP Pension allowances

 The levels and bases of taxation and reliefs from taxation can change at any time and are dependent on individual circumstances.

-Be careful if you think you are going to exceed your Annual Allowance.
-Any excess contribution will be taxed in such a way as to effectively cancel out the tax relief you would have received on the excess amount.
+Always speak to your financial adviser if you think you might exceed your annual allowance.
+Any excess contribution could be taxed in such a way that it could cancel out the tax relief you would have received on the excess amount.
+You would need to declare any excess on your self-assessment tax return.

 Frequently asked questions